bitrise-io/devcenter/_articles/reviews/virtual-device-testing-for-ios.md

 Our device testing solution is based on [Firebase Test Lab](https://firebase.google.com/docs/test-lab/): it uses real, production devices running in a Google data center to test your app.
 The devices are flashed with updated APIs and have customizable locale settings.
 You can find the resulting logs, videos and screenshots on Bitrise.

 For iOS apps, Firebase Test Lab runs [XCTest](https://developer.apple.com/documentation/xctest) tests.
+Find the list of the available devices [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).

 ## Enabling Device Testing